giz-t-hub/Germany/README.md

 - Roads:
 	- <b>Verkehrssicherheitsprogramm der Bundesregierung 2021-2030</b>  *(Federal Government's Road Safety Programme 2021-2030)*, BMDV, 2023: https://bmdv.bund.de/SharedDocs/DE/Anlage/StV/broschuere-verkehrssicherheitsprogramm-2021-bis-2030.pdf?__blob=publicationFile
+ 	- <b> The future drives autonomously </b> (*Die Zukunft fährt autonom*) BMDV Germany: https://bmdv.bund.de/SharedDocs/DE/Publikationen/DG/die-zukunft-faehrt-autonom.html - *Germany is becoming more and more digital – and this also applies to transport and mobility.
+Autonomous and connected driving will play a central role in this in the future.
+With the strategy for autonomous driving in road traffic, the German government wants to further advance this technology and take advantage of its enormous opportunities.*

 ### Climate and energy policies <a name="climate-energy-policies"></a>